You Don't Have a Resume Problem. You Have a Direction Problem.

 But the resume isn't the problem.
 It's a symptom.

 This is a direction problem dressed up as a resume problem.
+And no amount of keyword optimization will fix it.

 What a Direction Problem Actually Costs You

 The cost isn't just silence.
 It's the opportunity cost of time spent applying to roles that were never quite right, interviewing for positions you didn't actually want, and reinventing your narrative every few weeks because nothing has stuck.
+It's exhausting, and here's the thing most people miss: you can't strong-arm a job search.
+Working hard at it doesn't guarantee results.
+Working smart does.
+And working smart starts with direction.

-Meanwhile, the roles where you'd be genuinely distinctive—the ones where your actual background matters—don't even make your application list because you haven't identified them yet.
+Meanwhile, the roles where you'd be genuinely distinctive, the ones where your actual background matters, don't even make your application list because you haven't identified them yet.

 The Real Pattern in Your Background